jpalomav/SAET_master/README.md

 4. Create a new folder called "SAET_installation" (the name does not matter) in whatever location (for example 'c:\SAET_installation').
 5. Copy all SAET files into this folder.
 6. Open a new command prompt window and change the current folder to the SAET installation folder (type 'cd C:\SAET_installation')
-7. In the command prompt type: 'c:\Python397_64\Scripts\virtualenv env' ("env" is the name of a new virtual environment).
-This will create a new folder named “env”.
+7. In the command prompt type: 'c:\Python397_64\Scripts\virtualenv saet_env' ("saet_env" is the name of a new virtual environment).
+This will create a new folder named “saet_env”.
-8. Activate the new virtual environment by typing: 'env\Scripts\activate'.
+8. Activate the new virtual environment by typing: 'saet_env\Scripts\activate'.
 9. Install all needed libraries one by one typing 'pip install -r requirements_windows.txt' (for windows), or 'pip install -r requirements_linux.txt' (for linux).
-10. **Change your credentials in the file “saet_config.py”.**
+10. **Change your credentials in the file “sp_config.py”.**

 To check if SAET has been correctly installed, type the next sentence in the command prompt window:
 ```
-python saet_run.py --h
+python sp_searching_run.py --h
 ```

 If you have any problems with this way of installation, remove the virtual environment, create it again and try to install the libraries one by one manually.
 In the file “requirements_readme.txt” we can see the versions of these libraries and some notes about the GDAL library.